AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-An additional point to consider is how well instantaneous $PV$ estimates, i.e. using the instantaneous lobe pressure and volume, compares to the true integrated $PdV$ estimate.
-By the end of the inflation phase, the ratio of $PV:\int PdV=0.82$, $0.72$ and $0.64$ in the low, fiducial and high power jet runs, respectively, reflecting the fact that the assumption of $PV\sim\int PdV$ only holds if the lobe pressure remains roughly in equilibrium with the ICM pressure, i.e. for slow adiabatic inflation of the lobes.
-This assumption clearly breaks down here and becomes less accurate as the jet power increases and the lobe inflation becomes more {\it explosive}.
-This in turn impacts our ability to estimate jet powers and the energies needed to inflate lobes from observations.
-Specifically, the instantaneous lobe enthalpy, $H=E_{\rm lobe}^{\rm therm}+PV=\gamma PV/(\gamma - 1)$, is often taken as a measure of the jet energy needed to inflate a lobe, however, from our simulations we find that the ratio of $H:E_{\rm J}^{\rm inj}=0.77$, $0.73$ and $0.68$ for the low, fiducial and high power jets, respectively.
-In other words, the lobe enthalpy underestimates the energy needed to inflate the lobes in our simulations by at least $23\%$ in the low power case and up to $32\%$ for the high power jet, suggesting that the lobe enthalpy should be seen as a lower limit on the required energy.
+At the end of inflation, the ratio of the instantaneous $PV$ estimate, i.e. using the instantaneous lobe pressure and volume, and integrated $PdV$ estimate are $PV:\int PdV=0.82$, $0.72$ and $0.64$ for the low, fiducial and high jets powers, respectively.
+Therefore, $PV\sim\int PdV$ only holds if the lobe pressure remains roughly in equilibrium with the ICM pressure, i.e. for slow adiabatic inflation of the lobes.
+This assumption breaks down at higher powers and impacts our ability to estimate jet powers and the energies needed to inflate lobes from observations.
+The instantaneous lobe enthalpy, $H=E_{\rm lobe}^{\rm therm}+PV=\gamma PV/(\gamma - 1)$, is often taken as a measure of the jet energy needed to inflate a lobe.
+We find that the ratio of $H:E_{\rm J}^{\rm inj}=0.77$, $0.73$ and $0.68$ for the low, fiducial and high power jets, respectively.
+I.e., the lobe enthalpy underestimates the energy needed to inflate the lobes by at least $23\%$ in the low power case and $32\%$ for the high power jets, suggesting that lobe enthalpy sets a lower limit on the required energy.